CocoaPods/CocoaPods/README.md

 ## Collaborate

-All CocoaPods development happens on GitHub,  Contributions make good karma and we welcome new contributors.
+All CocoaPods development happens on GitHub, contributions make good karma and we welcome with joy new contributors.

 # Donations